-It should be noted that all implementation timescales are subject to feasibility/design work. consultation results and availability of funding.
+It should be noted that all implementation timescales are subject to feasibility/design work, consultation results and availability of funding.

-NEXT STEPS 7
+7 NEXT STEPS

-With the new Cycling Strategy we set the policy direction that BDC wishes to take in the provision of new cycling infrastructure and the way in which we market and promote cycling as a healthy and enjoyable mode of transport both for pleasure and a utility.
-To develop the Strategy and move forward we will be setting out in a newly refreshed CAP the practical steps that will be included, with a greater emphasis on the two very distinct aspects of the District, rural and urban.
+With the new Cycling Strategy BDC in partnership with ECC set the policy direction that BDC wishes to take in the provision of new cycling infrastructure.
+This will position BDC for marketing and promoting cycling as a healthy and enjoyable mode of transport both for pleasure and a utility.
+To develop the Strate and move forward we will be setting out in a newly refreshed CAP the practical steps that will be included, with a greater emphasis on th two very distinct aspects of the District, rural and urban.
 This review will cover the existing CAP structure and consider what changes are required to enable the new CAP to deliver the agreed objectives of the new Cycling Strategy.
 Work undertaken on the LCWIP will also play a key role.